andrew/ultimate-awesome/README.md

 - [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
 Watch this repository for the latest updates! 🔥.
 - [awesome_cs-ja_phd_life](https://github.com/Kei18/awesome_cs-ja_phd_life) - Collection of articles about PhD life written in 🇯🇵.
 - [awesome-vqvae](https://github.com/rese1f/awesome-vqvae) - A collection of resources and papers on Vector Quantized Variational Autoencoder (VQ-VAE) and its application.
-- [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [Awesome-pose-transfer](https://github.com/Zhangjinso/Awesome-pose-transfer) - A collection of papers and codes for human pose transfer.
 - [awesome-llm-pretraining](https://github.com/RUCAIBox/awesome-llm-pretraining) - Awesome LLM pre-training resources, including data, frameworks, and methods.
 - [awesome-devsecops-russia](https://github.com/Swordfish-Security/awesome-devsecops-russia) - Awesome DevSecOps на русском языке.